Buss family to sell controlling stake of Lakers to Mark Walter for $10B valuation, AP source says

 “Laker fans should be (ecstatic),” Johnson said.
 “A few things I can tell you about Mark — he is driven by winning, excellence, and doing everything the right way.
 AND he will put in the resources needed to win!
 I can understand why Jeanie sold the team to Mark Walter because they are just alike — they are competitive people, have big hearts, love to give back, and both prefer to be behind the scenes.
 This makes all the sense in the world.”

-The agreement for the sale of the Lakers comes about three months after Bill Chisholm agreed to buy the Boston Celtics with an initial valuation of $6.1 billion — that topping the previous mark of $6.05 billion sale for the NFL's Washington Commanders.
+The agreement for the sale of the Lakers comes about three months after Bill Chisholm agreed to buy the Boston Celtics with an initial valuation of $6.1 billion — which was going to be a record, topping the previous mark of $6.05 billion sale for the NFL's Washington Commanders.
+The Celtics' sale is not yet finalized, pending final approval by the NBA's board of governors.
+That board is scheduled to meet in Las Vegas next month.

-And now, $10 billion — not just a record, but a total smashing of the previous mark.
+And now, the Lakers are sold with a valuation of $10 billion — not just a record, but a total smashing of the previous mark.

 The Lakers have been in the control of the Buss family for 46 years, the longest of any current NBA franchise.
 Herb Simon bought the Indiana Pacers — currently in the NBA Finals — in 1983, the second-longest current ownership of an NBA club.